ANDREI CERVANTES

 THE QUESTION

-How might we take large leaps in client engagement?
+How might we take large leaps in the way we engage with clients?

 THE DISCOVERY